jaymeen07-r/Gemma-4-Hackathon-26/README.md

 ## Gemma 4 Integration

-Gemma 4 serves as the core intelligence layer of FraudLens AI.
+Gemma 4 serves as the core intelligence layer of BLACKTRACE.

 ### Responsibilities